Open Call for Artists: Submit Your Art to our 34 Gallery Initiative!

 We contribute towards the Building Sustainable and Safe Futures for Girls and Young Women Project in Zimbabwe.
 To date, we have assisted more than 650 vulnerable households with food & vegetable garden assistance.
 We also provide monthly supplies of basic food, skills training & starting capital entrepreneurial activities to girls and young women at risk & child marriages.

-We have also partnered with HUG and Artjobs to present monthly Open Calls on mental health themes.
-Meet our award-winning artists.
+• We have also partnered with Artjobs & Webbie Social to present monthly Art Therapy Open Calls on mental health themes.

 SDG 4: NORTON VOCATIONAL TRAINING CENTRE & Library